dasoldasol/dasoldasol.github.io/_posts/LoadBalancer.md

   - **Cross Zone Load Balancing** enables you to load balance across multiple availability zones
   - **Path patterns** allow you to direct traffic to different EC2 instances based on the URL contained in the request ex) www.myurl.com -> EC2-01 / www.myurl.com/images -> EC2-02
 - **Target Group**

+## Scenario
+- **There are many clients complaining that the online trading application of an investment bank is always down.
+Your manager instructed you to re-design the architecture of the application to prevent the unnecessary service interruptions.
+To ensure high availability, you set up the application to use an ELB to distribute the incoming requests across an auto-scaled group of EC2 instances in two single Availability Zones.
+In this scenario, what happens when an EC2 instance behind an ELB fails a health check?**
+  - **A) The ELB stops sending traffic to the EC2 instance**
+  - When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance.
+The load balancer resumes routing requests to the instance when it has been restored to a healthy state.